Ladies, Let's Destigmatize STIs: Here is How to be Positive With Dating and Sex

 The word on the street is that STIs are far more common than most people believe, but it has done little to whittle away the stigma surrounding diagnosis and every intimate moment thereafter.
 This makes it harder for people to talk about it, disclose their status to their partners, and take effective action to minimize risks and discomforts with living with STIs.
 As sex writer Ella Dawson describes in her TEDx talk, the unique combination of abstinence-only and non-comprehensive sex education does little to equip most Americans with the tools to make informed, realistic choices related to STIs - and actually encourages less effective decisions.

 Stigma surrounds all STIs, but especially those that do not currently have a cure.
 Focus is shifting rapidly when it comes to HIV/AIDS, due to the availability of medication that lowers the presence of the virus to untransmittable levels, or prophylactic medication for negative individuals.
 But for herpes (HSV 1 or 2) or HPV, the virus that can lead to genital warts or an increased risk of cervical and other cancers; therefore, the stigma persists disproportionate to how common they are.
 According to Dawson’s figures, 2 of 3 people have Herpes Simplex 1, the virus that causes oral cold sores, but can appear on genitals.
 Herpes Simplex 2 is more commonly known as genital herpes, and affects 1 in 6 people, incidentally 1 in 5 women, and 1 in 4 New Yorkers.
+In cases of genital herpes men are often less likely to become infected than women due to their physiological make up.

 Armed with the knowledge that talking about a scary thing automatically makes it less scary, Dawson and her comrades launched the #ShoutYourStatus campaign in April of 2016, AKA STI Awareness Month.
 Unfortunately some of the documentation makes liberal use of “proud” and “brave,” which are problematic terms in this type of activism.
 Just as Dawson says in her talk, “telling someone that you have an STI should not be brave or shocking.
 It should be normal, and kind of boring.”
 Most of the participants in the campaign were just telling it like it is - disclosing without shame or sadness is just describing a status, not being proud.
 Telling someone they are brave for disclosing perpetuates the idea that they are doing something most people could not do.
 Describing such an act as proud muddies the issue, just as labelling it brave is counterproductive.